brujoand/blog.brujordet.no/content/post/crafting/Unbreaking_a_bike_with_code.md

 So I'm creating a cylinder with my specified radius and height, and I'm defining the center position of the object to be x=0 and y=0, so in the center.
 But I'm putting it up half it's height in the z axis, so the model will lay on z height
-0. This makes it easier to plate things in relation to eachother.
+0. This makes it easier to place things in relation to eachother later.
 The segments parameter defines how many straight segments should be used to make up the circle.
 With segments set to 5, we would get a pentagon, with 64 instead we get a fairly smooth circle.